Common Terms in Procurement

-Quotations are analysed based on the selection criteria mentioned in the RFQ and the results will be presented in a bid matrix.
-The supplier selection is generally the joint responsibility of person or team managing procurement and the person or team making the request for procurement.
+Quotations are analyzed based on the selection criteria mentioned in the RFQ and the results will be presented in a bid matrix.
+The supplier selection is generally the joint responsibility of the Procurement unit and the Requester.

 - The originals of the different suppliers’ quotations received and the request for those quotations (especially if no quotes were received).

 - The negotiated procedure evaluation table with all necessary validations, along with an Explanatory Note, if relevant.